fuhangbo/mqtt-server/SYS-Topics.md

 The total number of subscriptions active on the broker.

 * **$SYS/broker/time**:
 The current time on the server.
-Static.

 * **$SYS/broker/uptime**:
 The amount of time in seconds the broker has been online.